 Instagram ad campaigns in Mailchimp—just like their Facebook counterparts—are an easy way to promote your business, grow your audience, and sell your products.
 We’ll automatically pull product images from your store into your account, so you can create beautiful Instagram ads that target current customers, help you reconnect with former subscribers or lapsed customers, and introduce new people to your brand.

-After running your ad, Mailchimp closes the loop by providing easy-to-read reports that help you analyze its performance, view engagement, and monitor spending over time.
+After running your ad, Mailchimp closes the loop by providing easy-to-read reports that help you analyze your Instagram insights and ads performance, view engagement, and monitor spending over time.
 And, if you’ve connected your store, our clear ROI reports will track your ad’s revenue, products sold, and customers acquired, too.
 Since you never have to leave Mailchimp to create an ad or track its performance, you can develop integrated, multi-channel marketing campaigns and learn how each channel is contributing to your success.

 Instagram ad campaigns are available to all Mailchimp users without any additional markup or fees.
 So, no matter what type of Mailchimp plan you have, you can start advertising your products or services across Instagram with as little as $5 a day.